 If you’re making regular contributions and rolling old 401(k) plans into your IRA, it won’t take long before it becomes the single biggest asset you have.

 The temptation to use that money for something else can be strong.
 I’ll just borrow a little, you think.
 I’ll pay it all back later.

-In most cases, this is the opposite of a smart move.
+In most cases, this is not a smart move.